 broker.cert.pem, and a key,

-broker.key-pk8.pem, which can be used along with
+broker.key-pk8.pem, which you can use along with

 ca.cert.pem to configure TLS transport encryption for your broker and proxy nodes.

-broker.conf, which is located in the
+broker.conf, which locates in the

 conf directory of your Pulsar installation.